Henderythmix/Triple-M/README.md

  h1 ; : Is there bootstrap installed in this page? b : nope! but it's kinda funny I guess lol
 ```
+For more documentation, you can go to the [wiki](https://github.com/Henderythmix/Triple-M/wiki)

 ## Development
 to setup the project on your desktop and develop, run these